 Play, Art, or Other Therapy for Teens

-Family Strategies Counseling and Mediation is a therapy office specializing in individual, couples, and family counseling.
-We offer a wide range of services based on our excellent staff’s various specialties and credentials, both in-person and online.
-Check out our about page for more information about our team, or contact us at (708) 798-5433 with questions or concerns.
+Family Strategies Counseling and Mediation is a counseling office specializing in individual, couples, and family therapy.
+Our diverse and credentialed staff offers a range of services both in-person and online.
+For more information about our team, visit our about page or contact us at (708) 798-5433 with any questions or concerns.
 Explore our latest posts on child therapy for additional insights.

 Latest Posts About Child Therapy

 When a marriage ends, the whole family feels the effects.
 Children, in particular, can have a range of reactions depending on their age and personality.
 Overall, children need stability, safety, and love to thrive.
 All these things might be even easier to achieve...